libatomic/atomic-cli/README.md

 # atomic-cli

-A command-line interface for managing Atomic instances, applications, and users.
+A command-line interface for managing Atomic instances, applications, users, and options.

 ## Overview

 The `atomic-cli` is a powerful command-line tool for interacting with the Atomic platform.
-It provides comprehensive management capabilities for instances, applications, and users through an intuitive CLI interface.
+It provides comprehensive management capabilities for instances, applications, users, and options through an intuitive CLI interface.

 ## Installation